mehtajaghvi/usb-development-board/doc/getting_started.rst

 .. note :: The above comparison was made in comparison with Arduino UNO which is pretty common.There are other variants of Arduino with more cost ,more memory and features as well.

-* What is digispark ?
+* What is Anuduino ?

- + Digispark is an **ATtiny85** based microcontroller development board with USB interface.
+ + Anuduino is an **ATtiny85** based microcontroller development board with USB interface.
  + It uses the familiar Arduino IDE for development.
  + PWM on 3 pins
  + ADC on 4 pins